Technology-for-the-Poorest-Billion/2024-OVSI/test_data/README.md

 # Test data

 The `.xlsx` files in this folder contain all of the data that was collected during the tests that were performed for the interim report.
-They file names are constructed with the following naming convention:
+The file names are constructed with the following naming convention:
 - The first part of the name shows the concentrator that the accelerometer was attached to
-- The second part shows whether or the concentrator with the acceletometer attached was turned on or off
+- The second part shows whether or not the concentrator with the accelerometer attached was turned on or off
 - The rest of the name relates to the particular test being performed

 Here is an explanation of each test: